Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 77

+- New\ \[-3, -6, FH\] Revert Dedup for 030292AD, same reason as the other two below, though the duplicate actually existed in the old ESM, but doesn't anymore.
+- New\ \[2, 8, FH\] Revert Dedup for 03031A4E
+- New\ \[-6, -1, FH\] Dedup 0304AF33 (Far Harbor NG reconcile, duplicate ref is ID 0300E61A which doesn't exist in OG/Steam/GOG)
 - New\ \[4, -3, CW\] Swap 7176E from 6FF48 to 71F6B as the door can't be opened due to all the debris in the way.
 - New\ \[0, 0, CW\] Update positions for 166C3C, 166C2D, 166C2A, 166C2B, and 14C2A8 to resolve some mesh placement fighting.
 - New\ \[-3, 3, CW\] Disable 1A5D6E, looks like a development leftover attempt at maybe establishing a chimney to a roof or something?